pmaidens/CMPUT404-project/API.md

           email (string) - the email of an author bio (string) - the bio of an author

+###Endpoint: /api/author/{AUTHOR_ID}/posts/###
+    Available Methods: GET
+    Gets all posts made by {AUTHOR_ID}
+      GET Response properties:
+          title - the title of the post
+          source - the last place this post was origin - the original url of the post description - the description of the post contentType - content type of the post content - the text of the post categories - a list of categories that the post belongs to count - number of posts
+          comments - the list of comments of a post published - the date the post was created id - the guid of the post visibility - the visibility level of this post

 ###Endpoint: /api/posts/###
     Available Methods: GET, POST
     This endpoint lists the posts that are currently available to the authenticated user.